CEFS 504 Multicultural Counseling

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Discussions (3)
+Discussions (2)

-Discussion: Video Presentation Cultural Immersion Experience
+Video Discussion: Video Presentation Cultural Immersion Experience

-The student will complete a 10-12 minute video presentation that allows the student to consider multicultural trends found in a particular diverse cultural group of the United States and to begin comparing/contrasting his/her own cultural experience with that of this other group.
+Video Discussions are collaborative learning experiences.
+Therefore, the student will complete a 15-20 minute video presentation that allows the student to consider multicultural trends found in a particular diverse cultural group of the United States and to begin comparing/contrasting his/her own cultural experience with that of this other group.
 Through the actual experience of what it is like to be immersed in a different culture, greater insight will occur into the role of the counselor in developing cultural self-awareness, understanding the role of community, cultural, and family systems, the promotion of social justice and advocacy, and the importance of eliminating biases.
-Two other students will be invited to leave replies (approximately 200 words) commenting on the content of the video presentation.
+The presentation must consist of 10+ slides (not counting the title or the reference slides).
+The student will view and submit at least one written reply to another student’s video thread.
+The written reply must be 200-300 words.
+Each student will include in his/her reply what two (2) elements he/she was previously unaware of regarding the population and its significance for him/her as a future clinician.
 (CLO: A, B, C, D, E, F)

 In the Cultural Background Paper, the student will investigate his/her own cultural background to gain better insight into his/her culture, attitudes, and beliefs, and how these may impact his/her clients.
 The investigation will help the student apply the multicultural literature to himself/herself in a way that fosters development of self-awareness and a coherent personal counseling perspective.
 Such an investigation will expand the student’s understanding of how cultural awareness promotes optimal wellness and holistic growth.
 The student will complete the cultural background paper analyzing the background of his/her parents or primary caregivers in regard to family culture.
 If the student has a multi-racial background, he/she will pick the two most predominate cultures.
 The student will look at some of the research describing people from his/her background and interview their parents/significant care givers and other significant family members to get information.
 This paper will be approximately 2000 words, must include a minimum of 5 scholarly sources and 2 internet/media sources, and adhere to current APA format.
 (CLO: A, B, C)

-Cultural Immersion Project: Interview Paper Assignment
+Cultural Immersion Project: Research, Events and Interview Paper Assignment

 Quizzes (8)